 PADYI provides a wide range of activities designed to offer emotional and social support with recreational activities to encourage overal physical and mental wellness.

-PAD's target population is young men and women between the ages of 13 and 20, mostly living in the Rogers Park community.
+PAD's target population is young men and women between the ages of 13 and 20, in the Rogers Park community on the north side of Chicago and more recently in suburban Chicago communities including Naperville, Northbrook, and Arlington Heights.
 The Rogers Park community is 30% African American and 28% Hispanic.
 The average family size is 3.83 persons with a median family income of $31,386.
 Families with a female head of household and children 18 years of age or younger comprise 1.5% of the Rogers Park community.
 24% of Rogers Park residents 25 years or older do not have a high school diploma or its equivalent, 13% have a high school diploma, 11.3% have some college experience, 12.4% have an undergraduate degree, and 8.32% have a graduate/professional degree.